Goutam96801/Book-Record-Management/README.md

 ## /books

 GET: Get all books✅
-POST: Create/add a new book
+POST: Create/add a new book✅

 ## /books/{id}

 GET: Get a book by id✅
-PUT: Update a book by id
+PUT: Update a book by id✅

 ## /books/issued/by-user

-GET: Get all issued books
+GET: Get all issued books✅

 ## /books/issued/withFine